bakame / aide-ndjson

 working with NdJson

-.
-It lets you define reusable defaults (such as mappers,
+documents.
+It lets you define reusable defaults

-apply them consistently across multiple operations.
+then apply them consistently across multiple operations.
+It is the main entry point

-use League\Csv\NdJson\Builder; $builder = new Builder();
+use Bakame\Aide\NdJson\Codec; $codec = new Codec();

 Each configuration method returns a new instance.
 This ensures immutability and allows for safely sharing base configurations.